Thunderbirds (2004 film): Plot

-The Hood reveals that during one of International Rescue's first operations, Jeff abandoned him in a collapsing illegal diamond mine, but rescued his half-brother, Kyrano.
+The Hood reveals that during one of International Rescue's first operations, Jeff abandoned him in a collapsing illegal diamond mine, but rescued his brother, Kyrano.
 As revenge, he plans to use Thunderbird 2 to rob ten of the world's major banks, thus plunging the international monetary system into chaos, with International Rescue held responsible and disgraced.
-Fermat removes Thunderbird 2's guidance chip, delaying the Hood's plan, and Alan contacts Jeff with its remote transmitter, insisting on confronting the Hood.
+Fermat removes Thunderbird 2s guidance chip, delaying the Hood's plan, and Alan contacts Jeff with its remote transmitter, insisting on confronting the Hood.
 Lady Penelope and Parker receive a distress signal from Tracy Island and fly there in FAB 1, where they engage the Hood's minions in combat, but the Hood defeats them with his psychic powers.
-He then makes Alan give up the guidance chip by threatening to hurt his captured friends, Alan complies and they are all locked in the compound's walk-in freezer.
+He then makes Alan give up the guidance chip by threatening to hurt his captured friends; Alan complies, and they are all locked in the compound's walk-in freezer.

 The Hood and his minions pilot the now-repaired Thunderbird 2 to London and use the Mole to sink a monorail line into the Thames and drill into the Bank of England's vaults.
 Alan and company escape and restore power to Thunderbird 5 before setting off in pursuit of the Hood in Thunderbird 1.
 Arriving in London, Alan and Tin-Tin rescue the submerged monorail car using Thunderbird 4 before pursuing the Hood.
 The rest of the Tracy family return from space in Thunderbird 3 and confront the Hood at the Bank, where he captures Jeff and Lady Penelope and challenges Alan to defeat him.
 While Alan fights the Hood on a catwalk over the moving drill of the Mole, the Hood is defeated by Tin-Tin, who as his niece is also able to use his powers.
 The Hood taunts Alan to let him die as his father did, but Alan rescues him, knowing that his father had actually tried unsuccessfully to save the Hood.
 The Hood and his team are arrested and International Rescue return to their island, where Alan, Fermat, and Tin-Tin are inducted as official members of the team.